shaunvxc/pytchfork/README.md

 # pytchfork
-Small library to simplify working with python's multiprocessing package.
-Abstracts away the common boilerplate code needed to work with multiprocessing.
+Pytchfork simplifies working with python's multiprocessing package.
+By abstracting away the common boilerplate associated with forking processes and managing queues, pytchfork will allow you to write cleaner and more readable multiprocessing code.

 #Usage
 ###Decorator